 Gasoline is a derivative of crude oil and is obtained in a refinery.
 In general, it is obtained from direct distillation naphtha, which is the lightest liquid fraction of petroleum (except gases).

 Generation of Carbon Dioxide from Gasoline

-Most of the retail gasoline that is now sold in the United States contains about 10% fuel ethanol (or E10) by volume.
-Burning a gallon of E10 produces approximately 17.68 pounds (8.02 kg) of carbon dioxide that is emitted from the fossil fuel content.
+Most of the retail gasoline now sold in the United States contains about 10% fuel ethanol (or E10) by volume.
+Burning one gallon of E10 produces approximately 17.68 pounds (8.02 kg) of carbon dioxide that is emitted from fossil fuel content.